sdcnku/micropython/docs/library/omv.sensor.rst

       * `sensor.GRAYSCALE`: 8-bits per pixel.
       * `sensor.RGB565`: 16-bits per pixel.
       * `sensor.BAYER`: 8-bits per pixel bayer pattern.
+      * `sensor.JPEG`: Compressed JPEG data.
+Only for the OV2640/OV5640.

+   If you are trying to take JPEG images with the OV2640 or OV5640 camera modules at high resolutions you should set the pixformat to `sensor.JPEG`.
+You can control the image quality then with `sensor.set_quality()`.

+.. function:: sensor.get_pixformat()

+   Returns the pixformat for the camera module.

 .. function:: sensor.set_framesize(framesize)